doc4d/4d-web-studio/docs/webforms/rendering.md

 For more information on server configuration, see [Server Configuration](https://developer.4d.com/docs/en/REST/configuration.html) on developer.4d.com/docs.

-## Rendering webforms from the 4D WebStudio IDE
+## Rendering webforms from the 4D Web Studio IDE

 When you click on the **Render** button, a new browser tab opens at the following address: